SStyles93/blog/_posts/2024-02-16-UnrealStylizedShaders.md

 image: assets/images/ueshaderwork/FireFly.gif
 ---

-Creating stylized shaders for a specific artistic direction in a game project
+Creating stylized shaders with a specific artistic direction in a student game project was the reason of the research and work exposed in this blogpost.

 ## Contextualisation